umerahmedbaig7/Robot-Modeling-and-Identification/Lab_1/README.md

 ## License

 This project is intended for **academic and research use**.
-It was developed as part of the *Robot Modeling and Identification* course within the MSc Robotics and Artificial Intelligence programme.
+It was developed as part of the *Robot Modeling and Identification* course within the MSc Robotics and Artificial Intelligence program.
 Redistribution, modification, and use in derivative academic work are permitted with appropriate attribution to the original author.

 ---